 Essential Arrival Tips

-Planning your first trip to Angola?
-Whether you’re visiting for business, adventure, or to see friends and family, landing in a new country can feel overwhelming — especially if it’s your first time on the African continent.
+Whether you are visiting Angola for business, adventure, or to see friends and family, arriving in a new country can feel overwhelming, especially on a first trip to the African continent.

 Make sure your passport is: